 Good anterior as well as lateral core strength/stability will allow for greater hip shoulder separation as well as the ability to hold that separation for later in the swing.

 Mechanics: A strong core can help prevent the arm/shoulder from going early and losing energy transfer into the arm and ultimately into the bat, reducing rotational acceleration and bat speed.
-When analyzing video, inadequate space with the hands at foot plant is a dead giveaway that the abdominal sling is not being stretched tight enough thus creating too much slack thus less than optimal hip/shoulder separation.
+When analyzing video, inadequate space with the hands at foot plant is a dead giveaway that the abdominal sling is not being adequately stretched, thus creating too much slack and inefficient torque during hip / shoulder separation.
 Working the anterior core as well as the obliques can go a long way in not only creating rotation but holding it there until needed as well.

 By connecting a strong and stable lower half to a great upper half, scap load via a strong core helps us keep slack out of the body.
 This can help create a tighter turn while maximizing Blast Motion’s rotational acceleration metric.
 The more efficient the hitter becomes at generating maximum rotational acceleration, the longer he can wait before initiating his swing and quicker he can deliver bat speed and increase overall power production at contact.